LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices: Results

-Table \ref{tab:prediction} presents the firmware-wise performance of $M_1$ across all firmware. $M_1$ achieves and average accuracy of 98.7\%, precision of 99.98\%, TPR of 98.72\%, TNR of 97.45\%, and F1-score of 99.33\%.
-The overall confusion matrix for all anomaly detection tasks is shown in Figure \ref{fig:confusion} and the dataset-wise performance is highlighted in Figure \ref{fig:datasets}.
-Figure \ref{fig:rocauc} presents the ROC-AUC for all firmware. \textit{LiteAtt} achieves an ROC-AUC of 100\% for 15 out of 23 firmware and exceeds 97.7\% for all firmware, highlighting strong discrimination in anomaly detection.
-Figure \ref{fig:error} illustrates clear separability between the reconstruction error of normal and malware classes relative to the selected conservative thresholds.
-The adaptive thresholding mechanism in Equations (\ref{eq:adaptive}) and (\ref{eq:binary}) successfully adjusts the TNR target in a conservative manner based on the spread of validation errors to achieve high TPR across all firmware.
-Finally, Figure \ref{fig:threshold} highlights the threshold value across all firmware.
+Table \ref{tab:prediction} presents the firmware-wise performance of $M_1$ across all SRAM datasets. $M_1$ achieves an average accuracy of 99.42\%, precision of 99.97\%, TPR of 99.45\%, TNR of 95.14\%, and F1-score of 99.70\%.
+The overall confusion matrix for all anomaly detection tasks is shown in Fig. \ref{fig:confusion} and the dataset-wise performance is highlighted in Fig. \ref{fig:datasets}. $M_1$ achieves 97.12\% TPR on \textit{unsafe} samples, showing discriminative capability for data and function modifications in the binary, and data injection attacks using the DCT-compressed SRAM $.data/.bss$ and $stack/heap$ sections.
+Further, the model achieves 99.51\% TPR on \textit{other} samples.
+Fig. \ref{fig:rocauc} presents the ROC-AUC for all firmware. \textit{LiteAtt} achieves an ROC-AUC of 100\% for 18 out of 23 firmware and exceeds 97.8\% for all firmware, highlighting strong discrimination in anomaly detection.
+Fig. \ref{fig:error} illustrates separability between the reconstruction error of normal and malware classes relative to the selected conservative thresholds, indicating that the adaptive thresholding mechanism in Equations (\ref{eq:adaptive}) and (\ref{eq:binary}) conservatively adjusts the TNR target based on the spread of validation errors to achieve high TPR across all firmware.